simonsarris/site-simonsarris/src/markdown-pages/bookshelf.md

 # Bookshelf

 This is a starting point for book recommendations that I think probably have the *broadest* appeal.
-However in general I think recommendations are more valuable if they are more personal, and for that matter a recommendation of 2 books is worth more than a recommendation of 100.
+In general, I think recommendations are more valuable if they are more personal, and for that matter a recommendation of 2 books is worth more than a recommendation of 100.
 So I will try to keep this list as small as possible, which I hope does not make it so mainstream that it is uninteresting.

-If I say a book is underrated or someone's best work, this is of course my opinion and not necessarily general opinion.

 As always, the most valuable book is the one you read twice.

 ## Literature

-By far the most underrated category of books.
 Literature is the most pleasurable and the most useful of all writing, it will teach you more about human nature than any textbook.
 It is also the most difficult to make general recommendations, so I will only mention some favorite authors and a few of their works.

 Bohumil Hrabal - [I Served the King of England](https://amzn.to/39p9eB6) had a profound impact on me when I first read it.
 [Too Loud a Solitude](https://amzn.to/3nWKRyW) (which apparently on amazon I have purchased four times) and [Closely Watched Trains](https://amzn.to/2JmKYom) are also excellent short works.